jurriaan/aico/README.md

     aico last | git apply
     ```

-Repeat steps 4 and 5 for each increment of the plan.
+Repeat steps 5 and 6 for each increment of the plan.

 ## Commands Overview

 *   `aico init`: Creates a `.ai_session.json` file in the current directory.
 *   `aico add <files...>`: Adds one or more files to the session context.
 *   `aico drop <files...>`: Removes one or more files from the context.
+*   `aico tokens`: Shows a breakdown of token usage and estimated cost for the current context.
 *   `aico prompt "<instruction>"`: Sends the context and prompt to the AI.
+By default, this starts a conversation for planning and discussion.
     *   `--mode diff`: The AI responds with code edits; output is a unified diff.
-    *   `--mode raw`: The AI gives a standard text response for planning or discussion.
-*   `aico last`: Prints the last response from the AI.
+*   `aico last`: Shows the last response from the AI.
+If the response contained code edits, it displays a formatted diff.
+    *   `--verbatim`: Prints the original, unprocessed response from the AI.
 *   `aico history`: A subcommand group for managing the chat history.
     *   `aico history view`: See the current status of the history.
     *   `aico history set <index>`: Set which message the active history starts from.